-- Pass the examination set by the Australian Bar Association (ABA), applicable to your state or territory; this will allow you to register for the Reader course.
+- Pass the entrance examination set by the Australian Bar Association (ABA) to qualify for the Bar Readers’ Course in your state or territory.

 Duties and tasks

-- Provide specialist legal advice and written views to solicitors, other legal professionals and clients.
+- Providing expert legal advice to solicitors, clients and other legal professionals

-- Write up legal documents such as affidavits and pleadings.
+- Writing up legal documents such as affidavits and pleadings

 - Australian Bar Association (ABA)

 - Australian Capital Territory Bar Association

 - Bar Association of Queensland

 - Tasmanian Bar Association